Constraints on the axial-vector and pseudo-scalar mediated WIMP-nucleus interactions from PandaX-4T experiment

-The PandaX-4T experiment has set stringent constraints on the spin-independent (SI) WIMP-nucleon cross section upper limits, excluding $3.8\times 10^{-47}\rm cm^2$ at 40 GeV$/c^2$ WIMP mass and 90\% confidence level (C.L.)~\cite{PandaX-4T-SI}.
-The SI WIMP-nucleus interaction can be introduced by vector or scalar mediators with couplings to WIMPs and quarks in the simplified models.
-For axial-vector and pseudo-scalar mediators, the tree-level processes yield spin-dependent (SD) WIMP-nucleus interactions instead~\cite{Bell:2018zra,Alanne:2022eem}.
+The PandaX-4T experiment has set stringent constraints on the spin-independent (SI) WIMP-nucleon cross-section upper limits, excluding $3.8\times 10^{-47}\rm cm^2$ for a WIMP mass of 40 GeV$/c^2$ at 90\% confidence level (C.L.)~\cite{PandaX-4T-SI}, which is based on an effective field theory (EFT) describing the Dirac fermion WIMP particle interaction with the nucleon.
+The physics behind the EFT can be revealed from a simplified model, where the interaction is introduced by a mediator with couplings to WIMPs and quarks.
+A vector or scalar mediator produces the SI WIMP-nucleon interaction.
+For an axial-vector and pseudo-scalar mediator, the tree-level process yields the spin-dependent (SD) WIMP-nucleus interaction instead~\cite{Bell:2018zra,Alanne:2022eem}.
 Xenon-based experiments are also sensitive to the SD interactions thanks to the significant abundance of odd-$A$ xenon isotopes with non-zero spin (26.4\% spin-1/2 $\rm ^{129}Xe$ and 21.2\% spin-3/2 $\rm ^{131}Xe$ in natural xenon)~\cite{PandaX-II-EFT, XENON1T-SD}.
-The XENON1T experiment has pushed down the SD neutron-only cross-section limits to $6.3\times 10^{-42} \rm cm^2$ at 30 GeV$/c^2$ WIMP mass and 90\% C.L..
-In this letter, we present the search results of SD WIMP-nucleus interactions and constraints on the corresponding mediators, based on the PandaX-4T commissioning run data.
-For pseudo-scalar mediator, due to the momentum suppression on the tree-level SD process, constraints are derived from the loop-level SI process instead.
+The XENON1T experiment has pushed down the SD neutron-only cross-section limits to $6.3\times 10^{-42} \rm cm^2$ for WIMP mass of 30 GeV$/c^2$.
+As for pseudo-scalar mediator, the tree-level SD process has a strong momentum suppression~\cite{Li:2018qip,Li:2019fnn}, there are no effective searches for this pseudo-scalar mediated SD process in direct detection experiments.
+However, under the simplified model, the next-to-leading-order (NLO) loop-level process does not have this suppression and yields a SI process, which allows the direct detection to be able to probe the pseudo-scalar mediator too.
+In this letter, we present the search results of SD WIMP-nucleus interactions and constraints on the axial-vector and pseudo-scalar mediators, based on the PandaX-4T commissioning run data.

-As for axial-vector couplings to quarks and WIMPs, the WIMP-nucleus SD cross section can be evaluated from chiral effective field theory (EFT)~\cite{Klos:2013rwa,Bishara:2017pfq,Bishara:2017nnn}, which is related to the total spin expectation values of the protons and neutrons in the nucleus in the limit of zero momentum transfer.
+As for axial-vector couplings to quarks and WIMPs, the WIMP-nucleus SD cross-section can be evaluated from chiral effective field theory (EFT)~\cite{Klos:2013rwa,Bishara:2017pfq,Bishara:2017nnn}, which is related to the total spin expectation values of the protons and neutrons in the nucleus in the limit of zero momentum transfer.
 Therefore, a common practice is to consider two special cases where the WIMPs couple only to protons or to neutrons.
-The corresponding scattering cross section is expressed as below,
+The corresponding scattering cross-section is expressed as below,